Chronic Fatigue Syndrome

 How common is chronic fatigue syndrome?

-It is estimated that about 90% of people with chronic fatigue syndrome3 have not been diagnosed with the disorder.
-There are a variety of reasons4 for this:
+It is estimated that about 90% of people with chronic fatigue syndrome[3] have not been diagnosed with the disorder.
+There are a variety of reasons[4] for this:- There is no one test used to diagnose CFS, and its signs and symptoms can mimic those of other diseases.

 - CFS is often misunderstood.
 A patient’s experiences may not be taken as seriously as they should by some healthcare providers.